Skip to main content

 MACD

 The bot will use the MACD indicator to determine the entry points.
-For the “Long” DCA bot the entry condition will be when the MACD line is crossing the signal line while both of them are below the 0 line.
-For the “Short” DCA bot the condition will be reversed.
+For the “Long” DCA bot the entry condition is when the MACD line crosses the signal line while both of them are below the 0 line.
+For the “Short” DCA bot, the condition is reversed.

 Bollinger bands

-The Bollinger bands indicator will signal the entry for the “Long” position when the price of the asset will be closed below the lower band and the next candle will be closed above the lower band.
-The reverse will be true for the “Short” DCA bot entry
+The Bollinger Bands indicator will signal entry for the “Long” position when the price of the asset closes below the lower band and the next candle closes above the lower band.
+The reverse is true for a “Short” DCA bot entry.

 Price Change

-After selecting the bot starting condition you can tune the settings of the bot.
-If you do not have any specific DCA strategy that you have in mind or you are not that experienced with the DCA strategy you can select our Automatic settings, which is a general preset that will be suitable for the most assets and any indicator.
+After selecting the bot starting condition, you can fine-tune the bot settings.
+If you do not have a specific DCA strategy in mind or lack experience with DCA strategies, you can select our Automatic settings, which provide a general preset suitable for most assets and indicators.

-However, if you would like to set the specific settings for the DCA bot then you can select the Custom settings.
-In the Custom settings, you have two main blocks.
-The first block is dedicated to the DCA settings, in which there are 4 core parameters: Max DCA Orders, Price Deviation, Order Size Multiplier and Price Deviation Multiplier.
+However, if you would like to customize the settings for the DCA bot, you can select Custom settings.
+In Custom settings, there are two main blocks.
+The first block is dedicated to the DCA settings, which includes 5 core parameters: DCA Mode, Max DCA Orders, Price Deviation, Order Size Multiplier and Price Deviation Multiplier.

-This parameter will determine how many entries your overall strategy will have.
-For example: If you will put 3, that will mean that including your initial position, you will have 2 additional orders.
+Example: If you enter 3, this means that including your initial position, you will have 2 additional orders.

 Order Size Multiplier